-The government has been partially shuttered since midnight on Dec.
-22 as President Trump and Democrats continue to be at an impasse over a spending bill – particularly in regards to funding for border security.
+The government was last partially shuttered on Dec.
+22, 2018 as President Trump and Democrats reached an impasse over a spending bill – particularly in regards to funding for border security.

-Trump has warned a closure could drag on “for a very long time.”
+Trump at the time warned the closure could drag on “for a very long time.”
+The shutdown ended on Jan.
+25, 2019.

 Prior to the partial shutdown, Trump had urged Senate Republicans to use the so-called “nuclear option” to pass a spending bill that includes enough funding for a border wall.
 The House scrambled to put together a package late that included the $5.7 billion the president wants but was unable to agree on a deal to fund the government by the deadline.